 In the last week or so I’ve already made a couple of dishes from the book already (cheats tagine and hummus to be precise) and am planning to get the ingredients for Buddha bowls next week.
 They just look so delicious with their layers of colour and texture.
 Have a look at this youtube video of Elly explaining how to put one together:

 Fellow food blogger Farmers Girl Kitchen also reviewed Elly’s book and gave her yummy beetroot burgers a big thumbs up!
 Have a peek here.

 So, finally, my verdict is in – and not surprisingly, it’s very positive!

 I would definitely recommend this book.
 Especially if you like to eat better during the week and have a treat (or a ‘feast’) at the weekend.
-You can pick up a copy of Fast Days and Feast Days on Amazon but it’s also available in all good bookshops too.
+You can pick up a copy on Amazon of course but it’s also available in all good bookshops too.